MicrosoftDocs/learn/learn-pr/azure/azure-stack-hci-plan-deploy/includes/3-plan.md

 > For details regarding the bandwidth allocation and network port requirements, refer to documents referenced in the Summary unit of this module.

 > [!NOTE]
-> For stretched clusters, you should have at least one 1 Gb connection between sites with at most 5 ms round trip latency.
+> For stretched clusters, you should have at least one 1 Gb connection between sites with at most 5 ms round-trip latency.

 #### Node interconnect